Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

 This is because the main type of protein in them is different.

-The predominant protein in cow’s milk is called alpha-casein, whereas in goat’s milk it is beta-casein, which is observed to trigger allergies less frequently.
+The predominant protein in cow’s milk is called alpha-casein.
+But, in goat’s milk it is beta-casein, which is observed to trigger allergies less frequently.

 This does mean that sometimes dogs allergic to cow’s milk tolerate goat’s milk better.